 Electromagnetic Field (EMF) Theory and other Energy Anomalies

-Unusual thermal readings are another indicator of supernatural activity.
-Investigators use instruments like thermal imaging cameras to seek out anomalous readings that are hotter or cooler than the surrounding environment, and hopefully those readings are in the shape of a person!
-Of course heat implies energy, which a spirits possess itself or has drawn from the environment.
+Unusual thermal readings are another alleged indicator of supernatural activity.
+Investigators use instruments like thermal imaging cameras to seek out anomalous readings that are hotter or cooler than the surrounding environment.
+Of course, heat implies energy.

 Do people live on after death as some form of energy?
 Are ghosts capable of communicating with us?
 Have researchers really documented spirit entities in the forms of video and photographs?
 Or, have we all been duped by unscrupulous television producers and networks just out to make a buck?

-The evidence is compelling, but certainly inconclusive.
+The so-called evidence is compelling but certainly inconclusive.
 Maybe someday a researcher will come up with indisputable proof of ghosts, but until that day we can, at best, only speculate.

 Do You Believe?